The Hidden Benefits of DEI Strategy: Diversity, Equity, and Inclusion that Deliver Bottom-Line Growth

 Diversity, Equity, and Inclusion—DEI.
 These three components have become critical to a modern organization’s cultural strategy for many reasons.
-The research supporting DEI is vast, with conclusions ranging from competitive advantages for talent strategy to better decision-making and performance.
+The research supporting DEI strategy is vast, with conclusions ranging from competitive advantages for talent strategy to better decision-making and performance.
 In fact, there is so much research and conflicting opinions out there that it might be overwhelming to understand what the evidence really states.
 So, by compiling a cross-section of the research and discussing successful strategies with DEI experts, I’ll highlight some of the most meaningful ways DEI has been shown to impact modern businesses and what’s really in it for those who choose to make DEI a cornerstone of their people strategy.

 The Numbers Around Diversity